SOLDATO2/CustomDoorIcons/README.md

 ### **Tab Names Disappear When Clicked / Typed Text Isn't Showing Up / Buttons Do Not Have Text**
 This issue typically occurs when using a light theme.
 CustomDoorIcons isn't fully compatible with light themes because the text color (white) blends into the background, making it appear invisible.

 Change your system theme to a dark theme.
 This will ensure that all text elements are visible.
-Future updates may address compatibility with light themes.

 ### **Fonts Aren't Appearing in Team Names/Door Settings**
 The fonts used in the Team Names and Door Settings tabs are purely visual and are currently only available on Windows.
 This is because Windows provides a library to load hard-coded fonts, which isn't natively available on Linux.